Little City, Oklahoma

 Little City is an unincorporated community and census-designated place (CDP) in Marshall County, Oklahoma, United States.
-It was first listed as a CDP prior to the 2020 census.
+It was first listed as a CDP at the 2020 census, when it had a population of 136.

 The CDP is in northeastern Marshall County, along Oklahoma State Highway 199, 9 mi east of Madill, the county seat, and 20 mi northwest of Durant.